Thysk/Rucio-Monitoring/Hermes Daemon Monitoring/OpenSearch/README.md

 The OpenSearch requirements and configuration parameters are described in their [github repository](https://github.com/opensearch-project/helm-charts/tree/main/charts/opensearch), but the values files included here with a small amount of edits will deploy a 3 master node, and 3 worker nodes, with persistent storage with the default username and password, and not externally accessible.

+The configuration described within this directory provides a basic monitoring setup to be built upon.
+The Rucio messaging daemon delivers messages to the index, this index will grow over time and can become unmanageable.
+It would be best to investigate [OpenSearch Index State Management (ISM)](https://opensearch.org/docs/latest/im-plugin/ism/index/) to create a data retention policy for your logs, utilising the rollover action to split the logs into daily indexes, and apply a retention policy.

 This Helm chart installs [OpenSearch](https://github.com/opensearch-project/OpenSearch) with configurable TLS, RBAC and much more configurations.
 This chart caters a number of different use cases and setups.